Trump Surveys Hurricane Laura Damage in Post-Convention Trip

-President Donald Trump got a firsthand look Saturday at the damage from Hurricane Laura on a post-Republican National Convention trip that allowed him to use the trappings of his office to try to project empathy and leadership.
+President Donald Trump got a firsthand look Saturday at the damage from Hurricane Laura on a post-Republican National Convention trip, with stops first in Louisiana and later in Texas.

-His stops, first in Louisiana and later in Texas, came two days after the Category 4 storm slammed the Gulf Coast, leaving at least 14 dead and wreaking havoc with severe winds and flooding.
+The trip came two days after the Category 4 storm slammed the Gulf Coast, leaving at least 16 dead and wreaking havoc with severe winds and flooding.
 While the storm surge has receded and the cleanup effort has begun, hundreds of thousands remain without power or water, and they could for weeks or months as the hot summer stretches on.

-“I'm here to support the great people of Louisiana,” he said in Lake Charles.
+“I'm here to support the great people of Louisiana.
+It’s been a great state for me,” he said in Lake Charles.
 “It was a tremendously powerful storm.”
 He said he knows one thing about the state: “They rebuild it fast.”

 His first stop was a warehouse being used as a staging area for the Cajun Navy, a group of Louisiana volunteers who help with search and rescue after hurricanes and floods.
 “Good job,” Trump told them.